1TePo9/1TePo9/README.md

 - 👋 Hi, I’m @1TePo9
-- 👀 I’m interested in c#, Front-End Developing, php,
+- 👀 I’m interested in c#, Front-End Developing, php.
-- 🌱 I’m currently learning Basically all new things that comes
+- 🌱 I’m currently learning Basically all new things that comes to me.
 - 💞️ I’m looking to collaborate on simple to hard projects to build my experience
 - 📫 How to reach me : via email bobblematiibobble@gmail.com or instagram : @tepo_music